 3 cups fresh milk (or a mixture of cream and milk)

 1 tsp vanilla essence

 A dusting of icing sugar (optional)

 Preheat oven to 170°C. Heat sugar and water in a heavy saucepan and stir until sugar has dissolved.
 Boil without stirring until you have a rich caramel, swirling the pan so that it colours evenly without burning.
-Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around so that it coats the sides of the dish as well as the bottom.
+Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around as it cools, so it coats the sides of the mold as well as the bottom.

 Beat remaining ingredients together thoroughly with a balloon whisk, then pour through a sieve on top of the caramel, discarding any bits of egg in the sieve.
 Place the dish in a baking tin and add enough boiling water to come just under halfway up the sides.
 Bake for 50 minutes, remove and cool, then chill for several hours or overnight.